Vertigo & Dizziness

 Approximately 40% of people older than age 65 fall each year.
 Most escape serious injury, but fear of falling will cause them to limit their activities.
 Vertigo is the most common form of dizziness.
 Although dizziness can have many causes, true vertigo is usually due to a problem in the inner ear.
 It can be caused by inflammation, Meniere’s disease, benign paroxysmal positional vertigo (BPPV), certain medications or a multitude of other conditions.

 Vestibular problems are often characterized by feelings of vertigo or dizziness.
-Thousands of people suffer needlessly from this often disabling condition that affects the sense of balance and causes difficulty with any type of movement, a feeling of nausea, or changes in vision and hearing.
+Thousands of people suffer needlessly from vertigo.
+This often disabling condition that affects the sense of balance and causes difficulty with any type of movement, a feeling of nausea, or changes in vision and hearing.
 Vestibular difficulties are caused by problems in the balance center of the ear or with the connection of the balance center to the brain.
-Fortunately, vestibular/balance rehabilitation is available through Synergy Therapeutic Group by a trained therapist.
+Fortunately, vestibular/balance rehabilitation or vertigo physical therapy is available through Synergy Therapeutic Group by a trained physical therapist.

 Balance disorders can be difficult to diagnose because patients sometimes find it hard to describe their symptoms to a doctor.
 Patients may use words such as “dizzy,” “woozy,” or “lightheaded” to describe what they are feeling.
 For some people, the feeling can be brief, while for others it can last a long time, disrupting their daily lives.